 - Use a blanket to keep your cat warm.

-Also, here are some of the things you can do to help until the vet arrives in case of ingestion of poison.
+Here are some things you can do to help until the vet arrives in case of ingestion.

 - If your cat is cold, wrap it up in a warm cloth.